Wildlife of Botswana: Flora

-In Botswana forest cover is around 27% of the total land area, equivalent to 15,254,700 hectares (ha) of forest in 2020, down from 18,803,700 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 15,254,700 hectares, of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 11% of the forest area was found within protected areas.
+In Botswana forest cover is around 27% of the total land area, equivalent to 15,254,700 ha of forest in 2020, down from 18,803,700 ha in 1990.
+In 2020, naturally regenerating forest covered 15,254,700 ha, of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 11% of the forest area was found within protected areas.
 For the year 2015, 24% of the forest area was reported to be under public ownership and 76% private ownership.

 Floral diversity of vegetation in Botswana, which receives only an average annual rainfall of about 450 mm only, is generally defined under three broad heads namely, hardveld, sandveld and Okavango deltaveld which show seasonal difference in its nutrition value, with woody plants recording higher values compared to the grasses; Panicum has recorded more nutritional content during the rainy season.

 Hardveld vegetation consists of woody plants and grasses.
 The woody plants are; Acacia karroo, Albizia anthelmintica, Balanites aegyptiaca, Mopane (Colophospermum mopane), Combretum apiculatum, Grewia bicolor, Grewia flavecens, Grewia monticola, Lonchocarpus capassa and Terminalia.

 Sandveld of the Kalahari desert's vegetation expanse consists of grasses, namely Kragrostis pallens, Striagostis uniplumis, Anthephora pubescens, Schmidtia pappophoreides and Megaloprotachne albescens.
 Woody plants recorded are the Grewia avellana, Grewia retinervis, Lonchocarpus nelsii and Terminalia sericia.

 Okavango deltaveld has both grasses and woody plants.
 The woody plants are the Ficus verruculosa and the Hyphaene crinata.
 The grasses reported are the Phragmites communis, Dichanthium papillusum, Panicum repens, Andropogon encomus, Echinochloa pyramidalis and Imperata cylindrica.

 Ninety percent of Botswana is savanna.
 Small areas of forest exist, but only in the far north along the Chobe River.
 Gruff shrubland tends to grow in the dryer desert areas, whilst trees tend to grow in the swamps, particularly in the Okavango delta which have access to more water to thrive.
 Botswana is home to over 2500 species of plants and over 650 species of trees.